 Violence against women is a massive global problem – and it’s reached a crisis point in Australia.

-A huge amount of research has been done to figure out how and why violence against women occurs and how to end it.
-The good news is there are solutions, but the myths surrounding violence against women are standing in the way of these solutions.
+A massive amount of research has been carried out to determine how and why violence against women occurs, and how to end it.
+The good news is there are solutions, but the distracting myths surrounding violence against women stand in the way of these solutions.

 When people think and say things like ‘That’s just the way men are’ or ‘She’s partly to blame’ they fail to see the facts about violence against women.
 When you have the wrong info, you can’t fix the problem.
 So, click on these myths to get the facts…